CedKLEIN/MyPassword/README.md

 - Fix issue with filter
 - Add attribution in info tab
 - Generate password and severity in text file

+### 1.2 - 12/12/2020 - New features:
+- New button to clean text edit
+- Add progress bar when import account from file
+- Add app version in info tab

 ### Guide: